 Jaime Souza, Program Manager, email@example.com

 Jaime moved to Reno from the beautiful, but bitterly cold, state of Minnesota.
 She grew up with a canoe paddle in her hands and cross-country skis on her feet.
 Her love of the Minnesota North Woods inspired her to pursue a career in Outdoor Environmental Education, and she has worn a number of hats at various camps and residential environmental education centers around the country.
 Jaime has a M.S. in Education and a Graduate Certificate in Environmental Education and Natural Science.
-She most recently served as the Director of Trail Use for the Tahoe Rim Trail Association, and is thrilled to have the opportunity as Program Manager at KTMB to inspire everyone to help preserve and protect where we live, work and play in the Truckee Meadows.
-Jaime is a proud alumnus of the National Outdoor Leadership School with completion of a Trip Leader, Leave No Trace Master Educator and Wilderness Medicine courses.
+She served as the Director of Trail Use for the Tahoe Rim Trail Association for almost three years.
+As KTMB’s Program Manager, she strives to inspire community members to preserve and protect the beautiful place we live, work and play in the Truckee Meadows.
+Jaime is a proud alumnus of the National Outdoor Leadership School with completion of Trip Leader, Leave No Trace Master Educator and Wilderness Medicine courses.

 Sylvia is a Nevada native, who grew up camping, hiking and exploring the Northern Nevada wilderness.
 Sylvia attended TMCC and UNR, and has a background in software support, program management, and human resources.
 She is very passionate about sustainability and clean food, which comes only from a clean environment, and teaching children about how their food is grown and sourced.
 When she’s not helping with financial and administrative tasks at KTMB, she is working in her garden, composting, cooking or canning what she grew, and taking care of her dogs, cat, and chickens.

 Lindsey Panton, AmeriCorps VISTA, Volunteer Coordinator, firstname.lastname@example.org